Azure/java-aks-aca-dapr-workshop/docs/_includes/00-intro/2-prerequisites.md

 There are 2 scripts in `/scripts` folder to store the shell and environment variables in a file:

-- `export-variable.sh` for Linux/Unix shell
+- `export-variables.sh` for Linux/Unix shell
-- `export-variable.ps1` for Powershell
+- `export-variables.ps1` for Powershell

 ### Linux/Unix shell